 Frogs are capable of living long lives.
-How long they live depends on several factors.
-Wild frogs deal with the environment, predators, and loss of habitat.
-Captive frogs are at the mercy of their keepers.
+How long they live depends on a few factors.
+Wild frogs deal with the environment while captive frogs are at the mercy of their keepers.
+Every species is different, too.

 But you already know that.
-The reason you’re here is to get some real numbers and that’s precisely what I’ll give you.
+The reason you’re here is to get real numbers and that’s precisely what I’ll give you.
+In the section below, I listed 17 species of frogs and how long they live.

 |Blue Poison-dart Frog||20 years|